Glacor/KeepTxt/README.md

 **Productivity Tips**

-Try this alias in your ~/.bash_aliases to quickly list your notes and attachments:
+Try these aliases in your ~/.bash_aliases to quickly list your notes and attachments and output a note:

     alias kl='kt -l'
+    alias ko='kt -o'

 Use KeepTxt's print function (-p) to create a hardcopy backup of all of your notes.